batden/eloge/README.md

 This creates a new hidden folder named **.eloge** in your home directory.

-Copy the file eloge.sh from this new folder to the download folder.
+Copy the eloge.sh file from this new folder to you download folder.

-Now change to the download folder and make the script executable:
+Navigate to the download folder and make the script executable:

 ```bash
 chmod +x eloge.sh